RubyNguyen07/Hack4good24/README.md

 To get started with Green Action, simply visit [https://hack4good24-an59.vercel.app/](https://hack4good24-an59.vercel.app/) in your web browser.
 From there, you can sign up for an account, explore the platform's features, and take action for a greener planet!

 ## Set up instructions
-1. Clone git repository
+1. Clone git repository.
-2. Create an .env file in the app's route
+2. Create and define .env file in the root directory of the project.
 3. Install dependencies
  ```bash
  npm install